troyhacks/MoonLight/docs/develop/standardsguidelines.md

 > [!CAUTION]
 > Do not use "force-push" while your PR is open!
-> It has many subtle and unexpected consequences on our github reposistory.
+> It has many subtle and unexpected consequences on our github repository.
 > For example, we regularly lost review comments when the PR author force-pushes code changes.
 So, pretty please, do not force-push.

 You can find a collection of very useful tips and tricks here: https://github.com/wled-dev/WLED/wiki/How-to-properly-submit-a-PR